seanys/Predicting-the-Matching-Probability-and-Expected-Ride-shared-Distance-of-Enroute-Ridepooling-Orders/haikou-experiments/readme.md

 > Please install the needed packages by pip: `pandas`, `csv`, `progressbar`, `scipy`, `json`, `numpy`, `simpy`

-`compare.py` : Analyse the simulation results and compare with the prediction results.
+`compare.py` : Analyze the simulation results and compare with the prediction results.

-`network/`: The haikou road network.
+`network/`: The Haikou road network.

 `results/`: This simulation and prediction results of `prediction.py` and `simulation.py` are output to this folder.